Tornadoes of 2017: February 7 (United States)

-February 19–20 (Texas)
+February 19–20 (United States)

 Scattered tornadoes impacted the state of Texas on February 19 and 20.
 This included an EF2 and an EF1 tornado that moved through densely populated parts of San Antonio, Texas.
 The San Antonio tornadoes caused major roof damage to numerous homes, apartment buildings, and businesses along their paths, and downed numerous trees.
 EF0 tornadoes also caused minor damage in Windcrest and Garden Ridge.
 Two simultaneous EF2 tornadoes caused significant damage to grain silos, homes, train cars, and power poles in and around the town of Thrall as well.